anthoeknee/antifennel/README.md

 ## Usage

-The only prerequisites are having LuaJIT and GNU Make installed.
+The only prerequisites are having Lua and GNU Make installed.

     $ make
     $ ./antifennel targetfile.lua > targetfile.fnl

-The `antifennel` script is self-contained and can be moved or symlinked onto your `$PATH`; all it requires to run is LuaJIT.
+The `antifennel` script is self-contained and can be moved or symlinked onto your `$PATH`; all it requires to run is Lua.
+It will default to using `luajit` but you can run `make LUA=lua5.4` to override the Lua implementation.

 Or during development, run without building: